tanyaclement/cpcda18.github.io/index.md

 -  Familiarity with scripting-style programming in Python and Unix-like systems, emphasizing literacy in finding and using free and open source software; techniques for collecting, transforming, and analyzing media and metadata available on the Web; with commonly used data models and their standard formats, including CSV, JSON, and XML; with text analysis techniques such as natural language processing (NLP), sentiment analysis, and machine learning classification; and with tools for analyzing cultural data via visualization and statistical tests, emphasizing critical reflection on the limitations of these approaches.

-### Course Principles
+## Course Principles

--  Writing critically about data requires both a level of knowldege about data and data wrangling as it requires a level of knowledge about thinking and writing from critical perspectives learned in cultural studies.
+-  Writing critically about data requires both a level of knowledge about data and data wrangling as it requires a level of knowledge about thinking and writing from critical perspectives learned in cultural studies.
 While this course does not *teach* cultural studies, an understanding of and experience in humanities theory and research and the principles of cultural studies are essential.

 -  Imitating and modifying others’ code is essential in learning to program.
 You can many examples and explanations on [Stack Exchange](http://stackexchange.com) and similar online forums.
 Taking one or two lines without attribution is OK; if you use a longer chunk of code found online, add a #comment with the source’s URL.